London Stansted Airport: Terminal and satellite buildings

+Common Travel Area arrivals are coached from stand, and taken to a separate entrance located at the North East of the terminal which leads to the main terminal baggage reclaim belts, bypassing Border Force, but without bypassing Customs.

-Car parks and hotels
+Car parks

 Stansted has a variety of car parking including long-, mid-, and short-stay options along with valet and meet-and-greet parking services.
 Two drop off areas also are available.
 The express area is located near the short-stay car park, while a free service is within the mid-stay area.
 A fee is charged for the express service.
 Terminal Road North and its free drop-off area directly outside the terminal was closed shortly after MAG took over the airport in 2013.
-Since 2004, Stansted also offers a range of hotel accommodation including Holiday Inn Express, Novotel, Premier Inn, and Radisson Blu hotels and the recently opened Hampton by Hilton, the last two of which are both within two minutes of the terminal building via an undercover walkway.
-Regular bus service handles transfers between the terminal building and Stansted's car parks and hotels.

 Control tower

 Stansted's air traffic control tower was completed in 1996 and was the tallest in Britain at the time of its construction.
 It is located on the southside of the airfield alongside the main terminal building.
 It replaced the old control tower, which offered poor views of the airfield once the current terminal building was opened in 1991.